 Although the numbers are difficult to define, some members of the medical community believe that up to 50% of adults who eventually require hip replacement due to osteoarthritis, have developed the disease as a result of an undiagnosed pediatric hip problem.
 The majority of those cases are thought to be residual undiagnosed hip dysplasia.

-The risks associated with surgery-bleeding, infection, and those associated with anesthesia-are minimal, according to Dr. Widmann.
-Pediatric orthopedists do take special care to avoid a condition called avascular necrosis (AVN) in which the femoral head-the ball of the hip-does not receive enough blood, a condition that can result in abnormal growth of the bone.
+The risks associated with surgery – bleeding, infection, and those associated with anesthesia – are minimal, according to Dr. Widmann.
+Pediatric orthopedists do take special care to avoid a condition called avascular necrosis (AVN) in which the femoral head (the ball of the hip joint) does not receive enough blood, a condition that can result in abnormal growth of the bone.

-As noted, the earlier the condition is treated, the better the chance of successful outcome, which is gauged as a hip that appears anatomically normal both during physical examination and on x-ray.
+As noted, the earlier the condition is treated, the better the chance of a successful outcome: a hip that appears anatomically normal both during physical examination and on X-ray.
 Children who are treated for hip dysplasia are examined on regular intervals until they are skeletally mature (when growth is completed), to ensure that normal development continues.
-In some cases, a dislocated hip that was successfully reduced may still develop dysplasia in later years that requires additional treatment.
+In some cases, a dislocated hip that was successfully reduced may still develop dysplasia in later years, requiring additional treatment.

 Summary Prepared by Nancy Novick • Diagnostic imaging examinations provided by HSS Radiologists